yawdba/RMAN-L0-L1-BACKUP/README.md

 ### 5. Validate the Recovery
 - **Check Data Integrity**
   Run queries on the restored database to verify that all data is intact and the database is fully functional.

-- **Generate an RMAN Recovery Report**
-  Use RMAN’s reporting features to confirm that the recovery was successful and all data files are in a consistent state.